 xpack.sql.enabledparameter in the YML configuration file of your Elasticsearch cluster is set to

-For more information, see Modify the YML file configuration.
+For more information, see Configure the YML file.

-- In the left-side navigation pane of the page that appears, click Plug-ins.
+- In the left-side navigation pane, click Plug-ins.

-- Read the precautions, select the check box, and click Upload.
+- Read the precautions, select the check box, and then click Upload.
 The system then restarts the cluster.
+We recommend that you upload a plug-in during off-peak hours.
 After the cluster is restarted, you can check the plug-in on the Custom Plug-ins tab.
 If the state of the plug-in is Installed, the plug-in is successfully uploaded and installed.

 If you no longer need the plug-in, find it on the Custom Plug-ins tab and click Remove in the Actions column.
 For more information, see Install and remove a built-in plug-in.Notice